Nlea/Camunda-8_an_Introduction_Workshop/README.md

 # Camunda 8: an Introduction Workshop

-This repo contains exercises for a n Introduction Workshop about [Camunda 8](https://camunda.com) SaaS.
+This repo contains exercises for an Introduction Workshop about [Camunda 8](https://camunda.com) SaaS.

 :trophy: The Goal of the workshop is to automate a simple process (containing [User Tasks](https://docs.camunda.io/docs/components/modeler/bpmn/user-tasks/), and Service Tasks implemented as [Connectors](https://docs.camunda.io/docs/components/modeler/web-modeler/connectors/) and [Job Workers](https://docs.camunda.io/docs/components/concepts/job-workers/))